bputrah/open-telemetry-kit/README.md

 # write.telemetryToJson(gps, dest)
 ```

-Then rerun the script with one of the provided commands.
+2. Rerun the script with one of the provided commands above.

 ### Current Functionality
 #### Input Formats